Linear spawning/rearing habitat model

 within streams/rivers AND (

-on spawning stream OR
+on spawning segment OR

-downstream of spawning stream OR
+downstream of spawning segment OR

-<10km upstream of spawning with no stream segment of slope >=5% between the spawning and potential rearing
+<10km upstream of any spawning with no stream segment of slope >=5% between the spawning and potential rearing

 )